Pywr-DRB/StochasticExploratoryExperiment/README.md

 - **Temporal Resolution**: Daily flows with monthly analysis
 - **Spatial Coverage**: Major DRB nodes and tributaries

+## File naming convention

+The `archive/` contains old scripts that are no long used and can be ignored.

+- `S*.sh` scripts contain the bash job scripts used to run the full workflow.
+- `0*.py` sctipts are the main workflow running generation, simulation and post processing.
+- `F*.py` scripts are the final figure generation scripts used in the manuscript.
+- `SI*.py` scripts contain analyses that are used for supporting information, but not part of the main manuscript results.

 ## Workflow Structure

 ### Step 1: Ensemble Generation